369geofreeman/golang_tutorials/tutorials/concurrency.md

 }
 ```

 You may have noticed that when you run this program it seems to run the goroutines in order rather than simultaneously.
-Let's add some delay to the function using time.Sleep and rand.Intn:
+Let's add some delay to the function using `time.Sleep` and `rand.Intn`:

 ```
 package main